 Via-ferrata has spread here from Italy and Germany (where it is known as klettersteig) and is already proving very popular with a number of high level routes having been established.
-Originally developed by Italian soldiers during the Second World War to enable them move between mountain gun posts it consists of a series of cables which the participant can ‘clip’ into with a pair of karabiners.
+Originally developed by Italian soldiers during the Second World War to enable them move between mountain gun posts it consists of a series of cables which the participant can ‘clip’ into with a pair of Karabiners.
 There are often ladders and artificial foot and hand holds fixed to the rock to enable movement.
-Whilst it may not be totally popular with the purists and conservationists it does provide a means for ordinary people with a modicum of fitness to visit the terrain and experience the exposure usually reserved for highly skilled rock gymnasts.
+Whilst it is not entirely popular with the purists and conservationists it does offer a means for ordinary people with a modicum of fitness to visit the terrain and experience the exposure usually reserved for highly skilled rock gymnasts.

-It can still be very strenous and when over one hundred metres up a rock face it is not a place to find out that you are not as fit as initially thought.
-Extreme exposure is part of the whole package being high on a vertical cliff hanging onto a strip of metal with the wind blowing in your face is defintely exciting and not for the faint- hearted.
-Particpants have to be commited and totally confident with the equipment.
-It can be relied upon and can even be rested upon, but it is not always easy to put all of your trust on what is basically a couple of pieces of rope and metal clips.
+It can still be very strenuous and when over one hundred metres up a rock face it is not a place to find out that you are not as fit as initially thought.
+Extreme exposure is part of the whole package being high on a vertical cliff hanging on a strip of metal with the wind blowing in your face is definitely exciting and not for the faint-hearted.
+Participants must be committed and totally confident with the equipment.
+Relying upon, and can even resting on it, but it is not always easy to put all of your trust on what is basically a few pieces of rope and metal clips.

-The climbing in this region is fantastic with routes going right up to the very top limits of the French grading system with 8c and even 9 being relatively commonplace.
-The rock is superb with routes that appear unfeasibly vertical or overhanging and fortunately many of them are bolt free.
-They do not appear to be over used however and although the magnesium residue is easily visible on the more extreme routes there is seldom more than one pair on any climb.
+The climbing in this region is fantastic with routes going up to the limits of the French grading system with 8c and even 9 being relatively commonplace.
+The rock is superb with routes that seem unfeasibly vertical or overhanging and fortunately many of them are bolt free.
+They do not seem over used however and although the chalk residue is easily visible on the more extreme routes there is seldom more than one pair on any climb.

 It is the perfect destination for getting about either on two feet or two wheels.
 There are literally hundreds if not thousands of hiking routes from easy trails to serious scrambles up vertical cracks and ridges in the various gorges that make up the area.
-Trails can be found that can take just an afternoon around the village or town in which you are staying or even a few days or more along trails that link gorges and the main towns.
+Trails are available that take just an afternoon around a town or even a few days or more along trails that link gorges and the main towns.

 It is not just hyperbole to refer to the region as a mountain biker’s paradise, there are a plethora of routes, both single track downhill and trails for those they also like to go uphill!
 The roads are excellent and usually relatively quiet so touring by bike is extremely popular and there was not a day that went by that several cyclists were not seen.
 It stands to reason of course that it is equally suitable for motorcycle touring.